metabase/metabase/docs/embedding/sdk/appearance.md

 ---
-title: Embedded analytics SDK theme
+title: "Embedded analytics SDK - appearance"
 ---

-# Embedded analytics SDK theme
+# Embedded analytics SDK - appearance

 You can style your embedded Metabase components with a theme.